Chubby bunny

-Chubby bunny is an informal recreational and hazing game that involves the placement of an increasing number of marshmallows or similar items such as cotton balls into one's own mouth and stating a phrase that is intended to be difficult to say clearly with a filled mouth.
+Chubby bunny is an informal recreational and hazing game, or theater game, that involves the placement of an increasing number of marshmallows or similar items such as cotton balls into one's own mouth and stating a phrase that is intended to be difficult to say clearly with a filled mouth.
 The game is often played where marshmallows are readily available, such as around a campfire.
-Variations include similar-sounding phrases such as pudgy bunny, fluffy bunny, fuzzy bunny, chubby monkey, and chubby buddy.
+Variations include similar-sounding phrases such as pudgy bunny, fluffy bunny, fuzzy bunny, chubby monkey, jungle bunny and chubby buddy.

 Although the origins of the game are unknown, a 1959 Peanuts comic strip shows Snoopy's mouth being filled with an increasing number of marshmallows while Charlie Brown keeps count.

 The once-popular TV series What's with Andy? might have contributed to its popularity in the 21st century after airing an episode in which protagonist Andy Larkin and his friend Danny do the challenge.

 Rules

 In the game, each participant usually places a marshmallow into their mouth and says 'chubby bunny'.
 If they are able to state the whole phrase, usually in a comprehensible manner that the other participants wholly concur to, they pass that round.
-Each successful player then adds an additional marshmallow to the ones already in his or her mouth and repeats the phrase.
+Each successful player then adds an additional marshmallow to the ones already in their mouth and repeats the phrase.
 A player who fails to complete the phrase is eliminated from the game.
 The process continues until only one player remains.
-After the penultimate player loses the game, the winning player might have to place one more marshmallow into his or her mouth and may have to state the phrase once more.
-The winner of the game is the player who fits the most marshmallows into his or her mouth.
+After the penultimate player loses the game, the winning player might have to place one more marshmallow into their mouth and may have to state the phrase once more.
+The winner of the game is the player who fits the most marshmallows into their mouth.
 Some variants of the game require the winner to actually ingest the marshmallows.

+As a theater game, the premise is for two people to act out a short skit that is intended to have a serious tone (e.g. a patient and doctor in a hospital, or a married couple discussing divorce), while everyone else in the theater group forms an audience.
+Every time someone laughs for any reason, the performers (or the performer who most recently spoke) must put a marshmallow in their mouths, thus making it increasingly difficult to take the 'serious' skit seriously and increasingly likely that someone will laugh.
+The challenge is to finish the skit before the performers become hopelessly incoherent.